Snaacky/thewiki/docs/tutorials/torrent.md

 +++

-By default, torf heavily biases 8 MB piece size in situations where 16 MB would be more suitable. *We recommend performing the following edit to more aggressively target 1000 pieces:*
+By default, torf-cli heavily biases 8 MiB piece size in situations where 16 MiB would be more suitable. *We recommend performing the following edit to more aggressively target 1000 pieces:*

-- Go to your torf install location (e.g. `%localappdata%\Programs\Python\Python311\Lib\site-packages\torf`)
+- Go to your torf-cli install location (e.g. `%localappdata%\Programs\Python\Python311\Lib\site-packages\torf`)
 - Open `_torrent.py` using your text editor and replace lines 723-728:

 ```py